cassandracaluag/cassandracaluag/README.md

 Hi, I'm Cassandra!
-I am an engineering student at Temescal Canyon High School, and I plan to pursue software engineering or data science!
+I am an engineering student in high school based in Southern California, and I plan to pursue software engineering or data science!